Challenges in Deploying Machine Learning: a Survey of Case Studies: Model Learning

 \subsection{Model selection}

-In many practical cases the selection of a model is often decided by one key characteristic of a model: complexity.
-Despite areas such as deep learning and reinforcement learning gaining increasing levels of popularity with the research community, in practice simpler models are often chosen as we explain below.
-Such model include shallow network architectures, simple PCA-base approaches, decision trees and random forests.
+In many practical cases the selection of a model is decided by one key characteristic of a model: complexity.
+Despite areas such as deep learning and reinforcement learning gaining in popularity with the research community, in practice simpler models are often chosen.
+Such models include shallow neural network architectures, simple approaches based on Principal Component Analysis (PCA), decision trees and random forests.

 Simple models can be used as a way to prove the concept of the proposed ML solution and get the end-to-end setup in place.
-This approach accelerates the time to get a deployed solution, allows the collection of important feedback and also helps avoid overcomplicated designs.
+This approach reduces the time to get a deployed solution, allows the collection of important feedback and also helps avoid overcomplicated designs.
 This was the case reported by Haldar et al. \cite{Haldar_2019}.
 In the process of applying machine learning to AirBnB search, the team started with a complex deep learning model.
 The team was quickly overwhelmed by its complexity and ended up consuming development cycles.
 After several failed deployment attempts the neural network architecture was drastically simplified: a single hidden layer NN with 32 fully connected ReLU activations.
-Even such a simple model had value, as it allowed the building of a whole pipeline of deploying ML models in production setting, while providing reasonably good performance\footnote{We discuss more benefits of setting up the automated deployment pipeline in Section~\ref{sec:updating}.}.
+Even such a simple model had value, as it allowed the building of a whole pipeline of deploying ML models in a production setting, while providing reasonably good performance\footnote{We discuss more benefits of setting up the automated deployment pipeline in Section~\ref{sec:updating}.}.
 Over time the model evolved, with a second hidden layer being added, but it still remained fairly simple, never reaching the initially intended level of complexity.